While many great men of science have memorials and statues in their honour, women’s achievements have been less widely known.

 Caroline Herschel was the first woman to discover a comet, the first woman to be awarded a prize by the Royal Astronomical Society (1835), and the first woman to be paid for her contribution to astronomy.

-The home that Caroline and William lived in, at 19 New Street in Bath, now houses the Herschel Museum of Astronomy and is Grade II* listed.
+Caroline and William’s home at 19 New Street in Bath now houses the Herschel Museum of Astronomy and is Grade II* listed.

 2. Maggie Aderin-Pocock